JuliaGPU/juliagpu.org/post/2026-06-23-gpu_ecosystem.md

 [Lava.jl](https://github.com/SimonDanisch/Lava.jl) is a Julia GPU backend that compiles Julia code to SPIR-V for execution via Vulkan, functioning as a unified compute, graphics, and ray tracing platform.
 It serves as a drop-in replacement for other GPU backends through the KernelAbstractions.jl and GPUArrays.jl interface, while additionally enabling graphics shaders and hardware-accelerated ray tracing written entirely in Julia rather than GLSL.
-The package supports cross-platform execution on NVIDIA, AMD, Intel, Apple, and software renderers, and has demonstrated 1.4–2.5× speedups over AMDGPU on ray tracing workloads.
+The package supports cross-platform execution on NVIDIA, AMD, Intel, Apple, and software renderers.

 ### Vendor detection and translation